Comparing the 2026 Volkswagen Taos Ownership Costs to the Competition

 Breaking Down the Purchase Price

 The 2026 Taos offers three trim levels: Trendline, Comfortline Black Edition, and Highline.
 The Trendline FWD starts at $30,095, while the Trendline 4MOTION AWD begins at $32,095.
-Beyond the base MSRP, buyers in Ontario should account for additional transaction costs that bring the total pre-tax price to approximately $32,917 for FWD and $34,917 for AWD.
+Beyond the base MSRP, buyers in Ontario should account for additional transaction costs, bringing the total pre-tax price to approximately $32,917 for FWD and $34,917 for AWD.

 Fee Category